-Accomodation in Dubrovnik runs the gamut from private rooms in family homes (called 'sobes') to decadent sleeps in five star luxury hotels.
-Whether you're looking for budget digs or have an expense card burning a hole in your pocket, you'll find everything from youth hostels to well appointed holiday apartments and villas for rent in Dubrovnik.
+Whether you're looking for budget digs or have an expense card burning a hole in your pocket, there is a wide selection (in both price and quality) of hostels in Dubrovnik, private rooms in family homes (called 'sobes') to well appointed holiday apartments and villas for rent in Dubrovnik.

 We hope you enjoy this fresh* mini-guide to some of the best places to stay in Dubrovnik.